 \section{Room description}

 The AIL~\cite{lirias3940173} room, also used in the MYRiAD database~\cite{dietzenMYRiAD2023} and shown in Fig.~\ref{fig:room_setup_photo}, is a laboratory located in the Saint Norbert's gate of the Park Abbey in Heverlee, Belgium.
 The laboratory is approximately a shoebox-shaped room of dimension $[6.4, 6.9, 4.7]\,\si{m}$, with the exception of a staircase leading to the upper floor of the building, and has an approximate volume of $\SI{208}{\cubic\meter}$.
 The floor and ceiling are made of wood, and thin line plastered brick walls surround the room.
 The two shortest walls are each interrupted by two windows of around $\SI{3.3}{\square\meter}$.
 On the longest sides there are two wide passages to adjacent rooms, that were closed off by curtains during all recordings.
-The staircase has a plastered housing with railing made of glass and wooden stairs.
-The room has an estimated reverberation time $\mathrm{T}_{20} = \SI{0.5}{\second}$.
-The room has permanent audio equipment that, however, has not been used for this database: details on the hardware used for the recordings is given in Sec.~\ref{sec:spatial_setup} and Sec.~\ref{sec:mic_configuration}.
+The staircase has a plastered housing with railing made of glass and wooden stairs. \revOne{The room has a reverberation time $\mathrm{T}_{20} = \SI{0.5}{\second}$, estimated according to the ISO 3382-1 standard as detailed in~\cite{dietzenMYRiAD2023}}.
+The room also has permanent audio equipment installed, but this was not used for this database.
+Details on the hardware used for the recordings are given in Sec.~\ref{sec:spatial_setup} and Sec.~\ref{sec:mic_configuration}.